ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      * Organize and maintain a clean and efficient workspace to ensure food safety and hygiene.
      * Collaborate with team members to streamline food preparation processes and ensure timely service.
      * Demonstrate attention to detail in food presentation and garnishing.
-     * Manage inventory and stock rotation to minimize waste and maintain freshness.
+     * Managed inventory and stock rotation to minimize waste and maintain freshness.

 **Mar 2022 - Present**
 :    **Courier**<br />